-- Flours: plain flour (all-purpose flour) and cornflour to make a batter.
+- Flours: plain flour (all-purpose flour) and corn flour (corn starch) to make a batter.

-- Vegetables: red onion, white onion, capsicum (bell peppers), ginger, garlic and spring onion.
+- Vegetables: red onion, white onion, capsicum (bell peppers), ginger, garlic and spring onion greens.

 - Oil: I use vegetable oil or sunflower oil.
 Feel free to use any neutral flavoured oil.